welteki/docs.actuated.dev/docs/examples/custom-vm-size.md

 ## Request a custom VM size

-Valid formats for a predefined size:
+To use the pre-configured size:

 * `actuated`
 * `actuated-arm64`

-For a custom size just append `-cpu-` and `-gb` to the predefined size, for example:
+For a custom size just append `-cpu-` and `-gb` to the above labels, for example:

+*x86_64* example:

 * `actuated-1cpu-2gb`
 * `actuated-4cpu-16gb`

+*64-bit Arm example*:

-* `actuated-arm64-1cpu-2gb`
+* `actuated-arm64-4cpu-16gb`
-* `actuated-arm64-32cpu-128gb`
+* `actuated-arm64-32cpu-64gb`

+You can change vCPU and RAM independently, there are no set combinations, so you can customise both to whatever you like.

 The upper limit for vCPU is 32.